-Thank you for your interest in supporting The Center at West Park, a new, not-for-profit performing arts center based in the New York City Landmark West Park Presbyterian Church.
+Thank you for your interest in supporting The Center at West Park, a not-for-profit community performing arts center based in the historic West Park Presbyterian Church, a New York City landmark.
 Your donation will support the Center’s mission to create a more inclusive artistic community on the Upper West Side and in all New York City.

-Launched in 2016 by a coalition of leaders from professional community arts development and the Upper West Side neighborhood, the Center’s purpose is to revitalize West Park as a home for theater, dance, music, and culture, and to steward the restoration of the building’s historic Romanesque Revival facade.
-The Center offers performances in its two unique theater spaces, affordable rehearsal and performance space to the public, and is home to several developing and established performing arts companies.
+Launched in 2016 by a coalition of leaders from professional community arts development and the Upper West Side neighborhood, the Center’s purpose is to revitalize West Park as a home for the performing arts and to steward the restoration of the building’s historic Romanesque Revival facade.
+The Center presents engaging and boundary-pushing performances in its two unique venues, offers affordable rehearsal and performance space to the artists and other arts organizations, and is home to several developing and established performing arts companies.

 To donate by check, make the check out to “The Center at West Park” and send it to: